 HPCI is an involvement organisation and as such does the following:

-We have a parent network of over 760 parent carers, a smaller group of around 30 parent carer representatives and an unpaid Board of Directors (internal link to Board of Directors page) who oversee the running of HPCI.
+We have a parent network of over 760 parent carers, a smaller group of around 30 parent carer representatives and an unpaid Board of Directors here who oversee the running of HPCI.